marxarelli/resume/Daniel Duvall.markdown

 power in collaboration and I prefer open source because `{ innovation.should > capital }`

+# Systems

+In the good old days I racked routers, configured subnets, and built RAID-backed database behemoths.
+Over the past 5 years—the better days—I have been managing a medium-sized and heavily scaled infrastructure on AWS, using tools like Puppet and my very own [Aether][1] shell.

 # Current Position

-# Technical Director
+# Technical Director/Lead Engineer
 ## National Novel Writing Month
 ### Since January 2009

-As Technical Director at NaNoWriMo, I work with our executive, programmatic, and engineering teams to run the largest free online writing event for 300,000+ children, teens, and adults annually.
+As Technical Director at NaNoWriMo, I work within our executive, programmatic, and distributed engineering teams to build and run the largest free online writing event for 300,000+ children, teens, and adults annually.

  - Helped to increase community engagement and fundraising through successful technology strategies